 The way that encryption software is put together is also crucially important.
 Software can use a state-of-the-art algorithm and a suitably long key to output encrypted data, but if its development did not follow good practice, or the product itself is poorly tested or subject to insufficient review, there may be vulnerabilities or other opportunities for attackers to intercept data or break the encryption without the users’ knowledge.
 It is also possible that the encryption software includes an intentional weakness or backdoor to enable those with knowledge of that weakness to bypass the protection and access the data.

-In cases where it is of critical important to have an assurance that these vulnerabilities do not exist, it is therefore important to gain an external assessment of encryption software.
-Such an assessment may also assist you in defining an appropriate algorithm and key size.
+In cases where it is critical to have an assurance that these vulnerabilities do not exist, it is important to gain an external assessment of encryption software.
+An assessment may also assist you in defining an appropriate algorithm and key size.

-It is recommended that you ensure that any solution that you, or a data processor acting on your behalf, implement meets current standards such as FIPS 140-2 (cryptographic modules, software and hardware) and FIPS 197 (PDF).
-Encryption products certified via the National Cyber Security Centre’s CPA Foundation grade or CAPS scheme would also meet the current standard.
-(You should also note that the reference to certification here is not to certification under Articles 42 and 43 of the GDPR.)
+It is recommended that you ensure that any solution that you, or a processor acting on your behalf, implement meets current standards such as FIPS 140-2 (cryptographic modules, software and hardware) and FIPS 197 (PDF).
+Encryption products certified via the National Cyber Security Centre’s CAPS scheme would also meet the current standard.
+(You should also note that the reference to certification here is not to certification under Articles 42 and 43 of the UK GDPR.)

 You can also find additional information on the current status of encryption algorithms in the following publications: